I wish I had a lighter subject on the menu, but my noggin' is full of thinking about a pretty serious subject... so I gotta write!!

 *Note on this one though: Don't think about food too much; it actually makes it worse!!
 Don't spend your energy focusing NOT binging or eating right.
 Just go about your day per usual, eat meals on a regular schedule, do fun things!, and live like you don't 'have a problem.'

-We made sure to do things completely unrelated to food, like
+We made sure to do things completely unrelated to food, like hiking or shopping or just chatting about our friends and family |

 #6: Talk positive to yourself ALL DAY.
 This is where the other book I'd reading, "Power Thoughts" by Joyce comes in.
 The book covers "12 Strategies to WIN the BATTLE of the MIND" which is exactly what an eating disorder is.
 Think to yourself: "Today is good because ___.; I am looking forward to ___.; I'm doing what I love, this is exciting being a ___!!; I love ___ (healthy food choice)!; ____ is such an effective lifting exercise!; God loves me just the way I am!
 I am a cherished, precious, and valued child of God.
 I am talented at ___.; My friends are so loving and special." and so on.